grafana/writers-toolkit/docs/sources/write/style-guide/ux-writing/index.md

 ## Additional elements

-The UI elements described here are not exhaustive.
-If you'd like specific types of UI elements added, let us know.
-Internal contributors can reach out on Slack and external contributors can reach us using our docs@grafana.com email.
+The UI elements described here aren't exhaustive.
+If you'd like specific types of UI elements added, let Grafana Labs know.
+Internal contributors can reach out on Slack and external contributors can email `docs@grafana.com`.

 Use the following template to provide input.